Best Black Friday vacuum cleaner deals 2024

 A good vacuum cleaner is about as integral as a home appliance can get.
 As technology advances, however, we not only get better vacuums but steeper price tags, too.
 This is where Black Friday comes in.
 It’s the perfect time to update your old model or stock up on must-haves for your home.

-It’s not just vacuum cleaners that are on offer, you can also snap up discounts on everything from mobile phones and laptops to beauty and jewellery, no matter what you’re looking for, Black Friday is always a great time to grab a bargain.
+It’s not just vacuum cleaners that are on offer, you can also snap up discounts on everything from mobile phones, Amazon devices and laptops to beauty and jewellery, no matter what you’re looking for, Black Friday is always a great time to grab a bargain.

 I’ve been scouring retailers’ websites and have found the best vacuum deals on top-rated models.
 Keep scrolling to find out more.